3D Shape Knowledge Graph for Cross-domain 3D Shape Retrieval: Introduction

 \subsection{Motivation}

-There are three clear problems with traditional 3D shape retrieval techniques.: 1) they depend on large-scale 3D shape datasets to train the network parameters; 2) they are inappropriate for cross-domain and cross-modal retrieval problems.
-One modality has difficulty achieving better results when it is applied to other datasets.
-3) All of these methods cannot handle cross-domain and cross-modal 3D model retrieval at the same time.
+Traditional 3D shape retrieval techniques suffer from three distinct issues:1) They heavily rely on extensive 3D shape datasets to train network parameters.
+2) They are ill-suited for addressing cross-domain and cross-modal retrieval challenges, where the efficacy of one modality diminishes when applied to different datasets.
+3) None of these methods can effectively handle multi-condition cross-domain 3D model retrieval.
+This paper introduces a novel concept to bridge these gaps.
+By identifying an intermediary variable capable of representing both 2D images and 3D shape information, we can establish connections between diverse domains and modalities.
+This intermediary variable serves as a representation of shape information and facilitates guided feature learning.
+Thus, the task at hand is to determine how to identify and utilize this intermediary variable.

+This paper introduces a novel concept to bridge these gaps.
+By identifying an intermediary variable capable of representing both 2D images and 3D shape information, we can establish connections between diverse domains and modalities.
+This intermediary variable serves as a representation of shape information and facilitates guided feature learning.
+Thus, the task at hand is to determine how to identify and utilize this intermediary variable.

-In this paper, we propose a novel idea.
-If we can find an intermediate variable, which can be used to represent the 2D shape and the 3D shape information, this variable can also be used to bridge the gap between two different domains and different modalities.
+In this paper, a novel idea is presented.
+If we can find an intermediate variable, which can be used to represent the 2D image and the 3D shape information, we will be able to bridge the gap between different domains and different modalities.
 Naturally, this variable can be used to represent the shape information and help to guide feature learning.
 Thus, we need to think about how to find this intermediate variable.